 You also have to file the notice of claim with the proper municipality or agency.
 If you file your claim at the wrong place, it will be void.

 After the notice of claim has been filed, the government entity will acknowledge it and may request a hearing.
 During this hearing, they will ask you questions about the accident that took place and your injuries.
 You may also have to provide the government entity with a physical examination from one of their doctors.

 The majority of states prohibit obtaining punitive damages from a government entity.
 These types of damages are awarded to the victim in order to punish the negligent party and deter them from doing something similar in the future.

 A standard personal injury lawsuit is difficult to pursue on your own.
 When your personal injury lawsuit involves the government, it becomes even more tricky.
 That is why it’s so important to work with an experienced lawyer.
 He or she can help you file your claim in a timely manner and protect your legal rights.
 You do not have to fight for what you deserve on your own.

 It is important to work with a personal injury lawyer who has experience bringing similar claims against the government.
-The more experience your lawyer has, the better he or can help you.
-Contact the Saavedra Law Firm, PLC today.
+The more experience your lawyer has, the better he can help you.
+Contact the Saavedra Law Firm, PLC, today.